villalobosleandro/villalobosleandro/README.md

 ### Hi there 👋

-### I'm Leandro Villalobos, mobile development from Venezuela.
+### I'm Leandro Villalobos a mobile developer from Venezuela.
 I have extensive experience in the design and building of hibryds apps with react-native and flutter.

 ### I’m looking to work in websites with frontend and backend apps, i have experience but i'm not worked in the big project